apache/airflow/UPDATING.md

   airflow.mypy.plugin.decorators
 ```

+### Xcom Values can no longer be edited in the UI

+Since XCom values can contain pickled data, we would no longer allow editing
+Xcom values from the UI.

 ### Use project_id argument consistently across GCP hooks and operators

 - Changed order of arguments in DataflowHook.start_python_dataflow.
 Uses